 Call your doctor right away if you believe you’ve taken too much Onglyza.
 Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

-The dosages in this article are typical dosages provided by the drug manufacturer.
-If your doctor recommends Onglyza for you, they’ll prescribe the dosage that’s right for you.
+The dosages for Onglyza in this article are typical dosages provided by the drug manufacturer.
+Because Onglyza is discontinued, your doctor may prescribe its generic, saxagliptin, instead.
+If your doctor recommends saxagliptin for you, they’ll start you on the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes.

-As with any drug, never change your dosage of Onglyza without your doctor’s recommendation.
-If you have questions about the Onglyza dosage that’s best for you, talk with your doctor.
+Never change your dosage without your doctor’s recommendation.
+If you have questions about the dosage that’s best for you, talk with your doctor.

 Besides learning about dosage, you may want other information about Onglyza.
 These additional articles might be helpful: